silverstripe-rebelalliance/silverstripe-faq/README.md

 - Pagetypes, search index and dataobjects easily extendable
 - cwp manual configuration if not using `cwp-version`
 - make this a supported SS module
+- Better appraoch for archiving search logs and related data